GCILS hosts the ESIL Research Forum 2022 on International Law and Global Security

 The main ESIL RF events were preceded by ESIL Interest Groups’ Workshops taking place in the Stair Building of the School of Law on the 30 March.

 The Research Forum’s programme incorporated many areas of international law, ranging from maritime security, the UN as a security actor and human rights law to areas like economic and cyber security.
+After careful consideration and reviewing of 110 abstracts initially submitted, we had selected a small number of 21 papers, making up the 6 panels of the Research Forum.
 Throughout the two conference days, speakers were able to present their research papers in parallel panel sessions, benefiting from individual feedback by senior researchers in the field acting as discussants and further input from discussion rounds with the broader audience.
-Several ESIL interest groups as well as the ESIL board were also able to meet before the official start of the Research Forum.

 On the main stage, we had the pleasure of welcoming a keynote speech by Diane Marie Amann (University of Georgia), who spoke on the topic of “No Exit at Nuremberg: the Post-War Order as Stage for 21st Century Global Insecurity”, as well as a Rapid Response Panel on the war in Ukraine.
 Speakers included Mykola Gnatovsky, Lauri Mälksoo and Daria Shapovalova who shared personal and legal reflections on the situation in Ukraine and underlined the role of international law in the current geopolitical context.
 A final roundtable with Robin Geiß (UNIDIR) who was joined by Annie Pues, Mavluda Sattorova and Jean d’Aspremont reflected on the overarching theme of “Global Security: Regulating an Illusion?”.